activeyawcontrol/simrig-evolution/AccGpuTesting.md

 ** TODO upload video

-Here's the replay file if you would also like to try it:

-** TODO upload replay
+The replay file is 178 MB - too big for github.
+Even zip compressed still 120 MB.
+If you want to try, let me know.

 When testing, I would:
 * Set up FrameView - record for 120 seconds, no delay, when hitting F10